rspamd/rspamd.com/doc/modules/neural.md

 Neural network module is an experimental module that allows to perform post-classification of messages based on their current symbols and some training corpus obtained from the previous learns.

-Prior Rspamd 1.7 up to version 2.0, you have to build Rspamd with `libfann` support to use this module.
-It is normally enabled if you use pre-built packages, however, it could be specified using `-DENABLE_FANN=ON` to `cmake` command during build process.
+To use this module in versions prior to Rspamd 2.0, ranging from Rspamd 1.7 up to version 2.0, you must build Rspamd with `libfann` support.
+Although it is typically enabled when using pre-built packages, you may specify it using `-DENABLE_FANN=ON` with the `cmake` command during the building process.

-Since Rspamd 2.0, libfann module is removed in honor of [kann](https://github.com/attractivechaos/kann).
-This tool allows more powerful neural networks processing and it should be used for all new installations.
+Since Rspamd 2.0, the `libfann` module has been replaced with [kann](https://github.com/attractivechaos/kann) to provide more powerful neural network processing, making it the preferred option for all new installations.

-Neural network is learned for spam when a message is recognized as spam and it is learned as ham when a message is recognized as ham (there are several heursitics behind it, so it is not just a plain score in general).
-You could also use your own criteria for learning.
+The Neural Network learns by classifying messages as spam or ham, and adjusting its parameters accordingly.
+Several heuristics are employed to achieve this, so it is not solely based on a plain score.
+You can also use your own criteria for learning.

-Training is performed in background and after some amount of trains neural network is updated and stored in Redis server allowing scanners to load and update their own data.
+The training occurs in the background, and once a certain amount of training is complete, the Neural Network is updated and stored in a Redis server.
+This allows scanners to load and update their own data.

-After some amount of training iterations (`10` by default), the training process removes old neural network and starts training a new one.
-This is done to ensure that old data does not influence the current processing.
-Once trained, neural network data is saved into Redis where all Rspamd scanners share their learning data.
-Redis is also used to store intermediate train vectors.
-ANN and training data is saved in Redis compressed using `zstd` compressor.
+After a set number of training iterations (by default, `10`), the training process removes the old Neural Network and begins training a new one.
+This ensures that old data does not influence the current processing.
+Once the Neural Network is trained, its data is saved into Redis, where all Rspamd scanners share their learning data.
+Additionally, intermediate training vectors are stored in Redis.
+The ANN and training data are compressed using the `zstd` compressor before being saved in Redis.

 ## Configuration

-This module is explicitly **disabled** by default, so you need to enable it in local or override configuration.
+By default, this module is explicitly **disabled**, so you will need to enable it either in the local or override configuration.

-Make sure at least one Redis server is [specified]({{ site.baseurl }}/doc/configuration/redis.html) in common `redis` section.
-Alternatively, you can define Redis server in the module configuration:
+Ensure that at least one Redis server is [specified]({{ site.baseurl }}/doc/configuration/redis.html) in the common `redis` section.
+Alternatively, you can define the Redis server in the module configuration:

 ~~~ucl
 # local.d/neural.conf
 servers = "localhost";
 enabled = true; # Important after 1.7
 ~~~

-You also need to **define the scores** for symbols added by this module.
-By default, they are zero.

-To do that, you should edit `local.d/neural_group.conf` file:
+It is also necessary to **define the scores** for symbols added by this module, as they are set to zero by default.
+To accomplish this, you must edit the `local.d/neural_group.conf` file:

 ~~~ucl
 # local.d/neural_group.conf